SteveJustin1963/tec-MINT/SJ Manual Mint V2.md

 - @ has no use in code, ignore its use for now
 - delays are made with (), for example 100() means do nothing 100 times, this can be nested for longer loops 100(100()) -
-- all commands that start with / for example /U or /E must have a space before it, eg 12!/E is wrong shud be 12! /E
+- all commands that start with / for example /U or /E must have a space before it, eg 12!/E is wrong should be 12! /E
 -

 ### Reverse Polish Notation (RPN)